lobianco/ALAlertBanner/README.md

 ALAlertBannerPositionBottom
 ```

-The banner will be extend up from the bottom of the screen.
+The banner will extend up from the bottom of the screen.

 ```objc
 ALAlertBannerPositionUnderNavBar